JPLee01/pandas-project/README.md

   LICENSE     |    MIT License for the project
-  Project Instructions.pdf | A PDF copy of the Project Instructions README.md   |    This file; A Description of the Project and Instructions Visualisation.py | Python Programme for creating visualisations of the Iris Data set
+  Project Instructions.pdf | A PDF copy of the Project Instructions README.md   |    This file; A Description of the Project and Instructions Visualisation.py | Python Programme for creating visualisations of the Iris Data Set

 ## 3 Fishers Iris Data Set
 ------------------------------------------------------------------------------------------------